mudl0rd/mudl0rd/README.md

-## Hi there 👋

-# ⚡ There is zero end user support on anything done here.
+# ⚡ There is 0 end-user support on anything done here.

 ## Why no support?